 Consequently, the well-known federal prison on the island opened after it had been remodeled from its previous use as a military barracks.

-More than 1.3 million people visit the facility every year to see what it was like to be incarcerated in a federal facility from the 1930s to the 1960s.
+More than 1.3 million people visit the facility yearly to see what it was like to be incarcerated in a federal facility from the 1930s to the 1960s.
 Thanks to high-tech audio tours and well-maintained cell blocks, the facility can provide this rare experience to visitors today.

 19. Learn about California’s railroad history at the California State Railroad Museum